Discussing Torah matters because the Torah matters

 The Old Man Noah

 I’ve heard it said that the flood is, at its core, a story of identity crisis.
 Typically when people get to know you, they get to know you by your interests, your friends, the places you go and the things you do.
-But imagine Noah aboard the ark on his knees before the Lord.
-He has none of that anymore.
+But imagine Noah aboard the ark.
+Those demarcations of identity cease to exist.
 His entire world has been swept away.
-He has to make sense of himself without so much as a hobby.
+He has to make sense of himself without so much as a hobby or a hometown.

-To relate this to modern times, it would be like you suddenly finding yourself in a world without sports, without restaurants, without pop culture.
+To relate this to modern times, it would be like suddenly finding yourself in a world without sports, restaurants, pop culture.
 Apple computers?
 No such thing.
-Nike?
+Nike shoes?
 No such thing.
 Hollywood?
 No such thing.
-Your hometown?
-It doesn’t exist anymore.
-Starbucks?
-Coffee is a thing of the past.
-The Superbowl?
-None of your grandkids have heard of it.
+Starbucks?––what is coffee?
+The Superbowl?––none of your grandkids have heard of it.

 Noah is battling sea sickness and asking himself this very question.
 He is forced to understand himself as God sees him.
 The surrounding culture has been stripped away.
-What remains––his heart, his character, his family, his faithfulness––makes up his identity before the Lord.
+What remains––his character, his family, his faithfulness––constitutes his identity before the Lord.

 The Torah does an interesting thing with Noah.
-It groups him with his fathers, as if to suggest Noah belongs to the old world more than he does to the new world.
+It groups him with his fathers, as if to suggest Noah belongs to the old world more than the new one.
 To see this, we have to set two lineages side by side.
-First look at Shem’s lineage in Genesis 10, and keep in mind that these people represent “the new humanity,” those living after the flood.
+First look at Shem’s lineage in Genesis 10.
+These people represent “the new humanity,” those living after the flood.

-Now that you have a sense for how it reads, compare it to Seth’s lineage back in Genesis 5.
+Now that you have a sense for how it reads, compare the language to Seth’s lineage back in Genesis 5.
 You’ll notice the rhythm is totally different.
-These are people living before the flood:
+Genesis 5 tells of those living before the flood:

 Now look at Noah.
-There are two verses that bookend his life (Genesis 5:32 & Genesis 9:28-29).
-Bringing those together, we read:
+Specifically, look at the two verses that bookend his life (Genesis 5:32 & 9:28-29).
+Bringing those bookends together, we read:

-It is because Noah is of the old world.
-Noah is different than his sons in this regard, because his sons belong to the new world.
-And if I may explain: Noah is certainly the patriarch of the new humanity, but even still, he is a foreigner to it.
-His ties to the old world make him unlike subsequent generations.
-And you’re thinking––weren’t Shem, Ham, and Japheth also of the old world?
-Because they were born prior to the flood as well.
-But you see, they grew up as dad was building the ark!
-They had known from an early age that a new beginning was coming soon.
-Their short time in the old world was spent preparing for the new world.
-Their hearts and their minds were always looking forward.
+From an early age, his sons grew up expecting a new beginning.
+Their short time in the old world was spent preparing for the new one.
+Their minds were always looking forward.
 But Noah?
 He spent 600 years in the old world!
-For much of his life, he knew nothing of a flood!
+And for much of his life, he knew nothing of a flood!
 For at least five centuries, the old world was the only world as far as Noah was concerned.
-And so it goes that Noah is attached to the older generations more than he is to the newer generations.
-The old man Noah belongs with his fathers on the other side of the flood.
-And so the Torah poetically groups him in with the lineage of Adam and Seth.
-And his kids living after the flood go forth in a new world, knowing a rhythm different than that of Noah and his fathers.
+So naturally, Noah is attached to the older generations more than the newer.
+The old man Noah belongs with his fathers on the other side of the flood, and so the Torah, poetically, uses language that attaches him to the lineage of Adam and Seth.
+But his kids, living most their life after the flood, go on to populate a new world, knowing a rhythm different than that of Noah and his fathers.

 Why a Flood?

-In Genesis 7, we read about humanity’s big reboot––the flood.
-But a question arises: of all the ways in which God could go about restarting the world, why did God choose to use a flood of water?
+In Genesis 7 we read about humanity’s big reboot––the flood.
+But a question arises: of all the ways God could restart the world, why would God choose to use water?

 The secret is revealed in Numbers 31.
-There we find a passage that is easy to pass over without a second glance, but frankly it’s the key that answers our question.
-Not only does it explain the water of the flood, it also explains why earth’s final cleansing will come by fire.
+Not only does it explain the water of the flood, but it also explains why earth’s final cleansing will come by fire.

 In Numbers 31:21-23, we read: Then Eleazar the priest said to the men in the army who had gone to battle: “This is the statute of the law that the LORD has commanded Moses: only the gold, the silver, the bronze, the iron, the tin, and the lead, everything that can stand the fire, you shall pass through the fire, and it shall be clean.
 Nevertheless, it shall also be purified with the water for impurity.
 And anything that cannot withstand the fire, you shall pass through the water.

-The context of this passage is as follows: the Israelites have returned from battle, victorious.
-In their great victory, they have found vessels of precious metal, gold, silver, and all kinds of things that will now come into their possession.
-But, as they start to bring these vessels back into the camp, the priest Eleazar basically says, “Stop!
-God told Moses these items must be purified before they can enter the camp!
+The context of this passage is important.
+The Israelites have returned from battle, victorious.
+In their victory, they have come to possess vessels of precious metal, gold, silver, etc. But, as they start to bring these vessels back into the camp, the priest Eleazar basically stands his hand.
+“Stop!
+God told Moses these items must be purified before they enter the camp!
 If the item can withstand fire, purify the item with fire.
 If the item cannot withstand fire, then purify the item with water.
-This is the rule.
 Understand?”

-The passage seems to have no connection with the flood, but then you start thinking about the fire and the water and the purification, and you begin to realize that what applies to a vessel taken from the battlefield must also apply to the planet.
+Then wait: when you start thinking about the fire, the water, the purification... you begin to realize that what applies to a vessel taken from the battlefield must also apply to the planet.
 After all, the planet is a vessel taken from the battlefield.

 Let’s consider these verses: